giovanniboscu/continuous-section-field/docs/CSF_Fundamentals.md

 * reference configurations `S0` and `S1`;
 * corresponding polygon pairs;
-* ordered vertex pairs defining the geometric variation;
+* corresponding ordered vertices defining the geometric variation;
 * axial/bending participation fields (w_i(z));
 * shear/torsion participation fields (\mathrm{shear_w}_i(z));
+* optional `weight_laws` and `shear_weight_laws` defining the longitudinal variation of the participation fields.

-The central object of CSF is therefore not an isolated cross-section, but a continuously queryable field generated along the member axis.
+The central object of CSF is therefore not an isolated cross-section, but a set of continuously queryable geometric and participation fields defined along the member axis.

 ### 1. Geometry Building Blocks